wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 That's it.
 If you run your rails server and load the app you should see the following
 ![Welcome](http://i.imgur.com/1j50C.png?1)

-Congratulations you've build your first Ember app!
+Congratulations you've built your first Ember app!
 Let's make it do something useful.
-We are going to add the `/users` page, so edit `app/assets/javascripts/templates/users/index.hbs`
+We are going to add the `/users` page, so edit `app/assets/javascripts/templates/users.hbs`

 {% highlight html %}
 {% raw %}